 If nothing else, follow this one guideline: identify a strength.
 Writing something complimentary about a candidate’s skills or experience can greatly cushion the blow of receiving a rejection.
-If you’ve interviewed someone for even 20 minutes, you should be able to think of one nice thing to say to them at the very least.
+If you’ve interviewed someone for even 20 minutes, you should be able to think of at least one nice thing to say to them.

 Stay away from generic statements like that could apply to anyone and scream “template!” and offer something specific to the candidate.
 By acknowledging specific strengths, you remind candidates of their worth at exactly the moment they could be doubting themselves most.

 Candidates will always feel disappointed when they get a rejection letter, but what they shouldn’t feel is devalued or diminished.
 At Lever, the guidelines we follow are simple: be warm, be forthcoming, and add at least one specific touch.
 Take a few minutes to do those things, and you’ll make delivering bad news just a little bit better.

 If you're reading this post, it's a sign that you care about providing a human, meaningful candidate experience.
 Read our ebook for five more ways to do exactly that.

 And by the way, if you're ever jumping on the phone with candidates to break the news that you won't be moving forward, we compiled 7 examples of what to say.